Vrixyz/pages/content/drafts/contribution_story_winit/index.md

 By the way, my authentication process involves a password sent to the user so he can copy it in the password field.

-On wasm, bevy_egui doesn't support copying from external source, the copy is only stored from and to local memory.
+On wasm, bevy_egui doesn't support copying from external source, the copy is only stored from and to local (process) memory.
 That's not useful to me!

 ## What's the root problem?